Good education is the best treasure of the future

 We employ and develop inspirational teachers who have a genuine enthusiasm for teaching children of all ages.

-Our hope is that your children will remember our teachers and will be inspired to be the best they can be when they leave Ihsan International School.
+Our aim is that the children will remember our teachers and will be inspired by them to be the best they can be when they leave Ihsan International School.
 In line with our school’s educational beliefs, teachers encourage the discussion of intercultural issues in order to raise awareness of the need for cultural as well as linguistic fluency.

 Students are encouraged to talk about themselves and to learn about their fellow students.
 There is also an emphasis on creating more independent learners, introducing out-of-class activities to supplement their classroom learning and enabling the learners to continue their progress on returning home.